Crazy Rich Asians

 The total runtime of Crazy Rich Asians is 121 minutes (2h 1m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.1/10, and global collection metrics, Crazy Rich Asians stands as a successful venture for the creators.
-It remains an essential piece of the 2018 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.1/10, and global performance metrics, Crazy Rich Asians is classified as a HIT.
+It remains an essential part of the 2018 cinematic calendar.

 Frequently Asked Questions